Why are fire and emergency medical services (EMS) studies conducted?

 What is the fire and EMS study process?

 The fire and EMS study process in initiated by a request letter from the Board of Supervisors, City Council or Town Council (i.e. governing body) of a local jurisdiction to the Virginia Fire Services Board.After approval by the Virginia Fire Services Board, the local jurisdiction will complete a self-assessment questionnaire and hold an initial teleconference with the study team.
 The self-assessment questionnaire and initial teleconference are used to gather background information and data on the local jurisdictions fire and EMS service delivery, such as response maps, ordinances, budgets and incident reporting information.A site visit will be held to meet with all relevant fire and EMS organizations and entities to gain feedback and insight into the successes and areas of improvement for the local jurisdictions fire and EMS service delivery.
 As part of the site visit, a Town Hall meeting will be held.After the site visit, the study team will compile their notes; complete the draft report, and then a final Fire and EMS Study Report.
 The local jurisdiction will be allowed to review the draft report for technical corrections only.
+Once the final Fire and EMS Study Report is approved by the Virginia Fire Services Board, the study team will work with the local jurisdiction to establish and hold a meeting to present the report to the requesting governing body.

 Who is on a fire and EMS study team?